OPENING RECEPTION: May 15, 7-9pm

 CURATED BY: Jenny Gerow

 Chad Stayrook assumes the role of research scientist and explorer to create a world as believable as it is strange.
-The Loneliest Voyage is an installation and series of drawings based on the ten space probes that have traveled furthest from Earth.
+The Loneliest Voyages is an installation and series of drawings based on the ten space probes that have traveled furthest from Earth.
 Stayrook personifies the hopes and desires of an adventurer onto these probes, evoking a better understanding of the perilous one-way journey these voyagers take into the unknown universe.
 The central sculpture made from everyday materials—metal studs, fishnet, and an exercise ball—is an abstract representation of space-time and the effect of gravity’s push and pull as pertains to objects of great mass.
 And while these space objects are machines, they all carry a bit of humanity and the desire to answer grand questions.
 Several of these probes continue their path ever further into the farthest reaches and send back occasional pings to remind us where they are.
 Others have sacrificed or will sacrifice themselves in the hopes of learning more about the asteroids, planets, and moons that inhabit our solar system and beyond.

 Chad Stayrook is a 2018-19 recipient of the ArtFP, an open call for Brooklyn-based visual artists to exhibit at BRIC House.